 The first part is the “term frequency” score.
 This part of the algorithm assumes that the more a term is used in a text, the more important it is in determining what the text is about.
 By applying only this logic to search engines, when a user searches for something like “website analytics” online, the first result should be the page with the highest frequency of the words “website” and “analytics”.

 But since the word “website” is fairly common for so many topics on the internet, the second part of the TF-IDF calculation will also take this into account.
-The “inverse document frequency” diminishes the weight of those terms that are very frequent in several texts being taken into account.
+The “inverse document frequency” diminishes the weight of those terms that are very frequent in several texts being taken into consideration.
 So, in our example, the algorithm will give more weight to the term “analytics” when calculating TF-IDF.
 In general, this part of the algorithm will give more weight to the more specific terms in the query.

 Of course, as stated above, search engines use infinitely more complex models to determine relevancy.
 By today’s standards, with search engines that understand semantics, a page can be highly relevant in relation to a search query, even with 0% frequency of the term.
 This can happen if a synonym is used, or if the search engines detect a range of words which are commonly used in texts about that term, even if the term itself is absent.
 This is why simple TF-IDF is not relevant anymore.